-Students participating in University-approved, direct-credit programs administered by third-party providers (CET, CIEE, DIS, IFSA-Butler, or IES), or direct-enroll/exchange programs at host institutions must abide by the conduct policies and regulations set forth by the institutions, in addition to the those in the Vanderbilt Student Handbook.
+Students participating in University-approved, direct-credit programs administered by third-party providers (CET, CIEE, DIS, IFSA-Butler, IES, SIT, etc.), or direct-enroll/exchange programs at host institutions must abide by the conduct policies and regulations set forth by the institutions, in addition to the those in the Vanderbilt Student Handbook.

 Students are required to abide by the laws of the respective countries in which they reside, study, or travel, with respect to the age at which alcoholic beverages may be consumed.
 Otherwise, the policies with respect to alcoholic beverages and controlled substances included in the Vanderbilt Student Handbook apply.
-Students are subject to disciplinary action including expulsion and referral for prosecution for violation of these policies.
+Students are subject to accountability sanctions, including expulsion, and referral for prosecution for violation of these policies.

-Undergraduate students enrolled in a study-abroad program will be charged only for that portion of the Student Activities Fee allocated to student organizations.
+Undergraduate students enrolled in a study-abroad program will be charged for only a portion of the Student Activities Fee.

 [ Back to Top ]

 The rights and responsibilities of students and of the University concerning inventions, discoveries, rights in technology, and literary and artistic works, including patents, are defined in the Faculty Manual.
-For more information, visit Part III, section 4 of the Faculty Manual Web site (http://www.vanderbilt.edu/facman).
+For more information, visit Part III, section 4 of the Faculty Manual.

 [ Back to Top ]